hvitoi/tech-docs/os/linux/modules/i2c_dev.md

 ```

 - **ddcutil** packages contains a tools to manage the capabilities
 - **i2c-tools** is necessary for a good integration with the module.
-Rememver to set the correct permissions
+Remember to set the correct permissions. (installed as dependency of ddcutil)